Discover Scotland : Fine Arts (Painting / Sculpture / Street Art / Photo)

 Modern schools

 The Edinburgh School of the 1930s brought together William Gillies, William MacTaggart and Anne Redpath around a modern approach to the Scottish landscape.
-Much later, other artists such as Alan Davie or Edouardo Paolozzi turned to abstraction.
+Much later, other artists such as Alan Davie and Edouardo Paolozzi turned to abstraction.

 Contemporary scene

-The generation born in the 1960s is exploding on the international scene.
-The best known, and also the most highly rated on the market, is undoubtedly the figurative painter Peter Doig.
+The generation born in the 1960s is exploding onto the international scene.
+The best-known, and also the most highly-rated on the market, is undoubtedly the figurative painter Peter Doig.
+Influenced by the German Romantics, he paints vast, wild and melancholy landscapes.
+In 2016, his painting of a rainbow tunnel beside the freeway sold for almost 13 million euros.
+In 2024, he was the subject of an exhibition at the Musée d'Orsay in Paris.

 Rob Mulholland disperses his work into the public domain to question the relationship between man and nature.
 An environmental sculptor, Mulholland has installed over 600 mirrored silhouettes on wilderness sites.
-In Rutherglen, a six-metre figure marks the entrance to Cuningar Woodland Park.
+In Rutherglen, a six-meter figure marks the entrance to Cuningar Woodland Park.
 The surface of his sculptures absorbs and reflects the constant movements of the environment and the Scottish light.

-Art is completed outside with admirable works including one by Henry Moore.
-Also in Edinburgh, The Fruitmarket Gallery presents the rising generation alongside established names: Claire Barclay, Louise Hopkins, Callum Innes, Lucy Skaer and Tony Swain have made their mark here.
-Glasgow's dynamism has been extended to the street since the 1970s.
-The city supports urban art projects by commissioning big names like Rogue-One, Art Pistol, Recoat and Smug.
-Maps of the City Centre Mural Trail will guide you.
-A few pointers: in the centre, Rogue-One has painted "Hip-Hop Puppets" on John Street.
-The Barras is home to a wealth of urban art, including murals by Mark Worst and Rogue-One, shown here with a young pirate.
-The Maryhill Road area has been the subject of a public art commission.
-Elph's mural represents three children in a tribute to the diversity of the population.
+Glasgow's dynamism has extended to the street since the 1970s.
+The city supports urban art projects by commissioning big names such as Rogue-One, Art Pistol, Recoat and Smug.
+Maps of the City Centre Mural Trail will guide your steps.
+A few landmarks: in the center, Rogue-One has painted "Hip-Hop Puppets" on John Street.
+The Barras is home to a wealth of urban art, including frescoes by Mark Worst and Rogue-One, shown here with a young pirate.
+The Maryhill Road area was the subject of a public art commission.
+Elph's fresco depicts three children in a tribute to the diversity of the population.

 Organize your trip with our partners Scotland